TheRoks/therokscom/blog/content/posts/2020/12/advanced-git-commands/index.md

 ## Git rebase interactive

-Interactive rebasing gives you the opportunity to alter commits as they are moved to the new branch.
-This is even more powerful than an automated rebase, since it offers complete control over the branch’s commit history.
+Interactive rebasing allows you to alter commits as they are moved to the new branch.
+This is even more powerful than an automated rebase since it offers complete control over the branch’s commit history.
 Typically, this is used to clean up a messy history before merging a feature branch into master.

 ```bash
 git checkout feature git rebase -i master